Combining Yoga and strength training is a smart move.

 How to Fit Yoga in With Your Strength Training

-When mixing weightlifting with yoga, consider which is more important to you.
+When mixing combining yoga with fitness training, consider which is more important to you.

 Keep in mind: these are two separate practices.
 And they both require time and discipline to maintain.